Skip to content

 Short answers, pulled from the story.

-What was the Pact of Steel?
+When was the Pact of Steel signed and by whom?